SajidAnTechie/Webspeech-AI-Bot/README.md

 ![WebSpeechAiBOt](public/img/screenshot.PNG)

+> The full tutorial can be found [Here](https://medium.com/swlh/building-an-ai-chat-bot-with-node-js-and-web-speech-api-93710b25114a)

 This is how this web app works:

 1. Using the Web Speech API’s SpeechRecognition interface to listen your voice from a microphone.